-SO 321 Sociology of Families (3)
+SO 321 The Family (3)

 Sociological analysis of the structure and functions of the family in contemporary society; interrelationships and structures; impact of social change on family structure and stability; and current trends in the institution.
 Focus on industrial societies with some comparative material included.
 Fall, odd years.
-Prerequisite: SO 211 or consent of instructor.